-TSG prides itself on designing labels and tags to match the applications workflow processes.
-Specialty materials, adhesive and coatings allow us to cater to your exacting needs where most of our competitors do not have the expertise to do this.
-The advantage we have is many of our employees previously worked for specialty label manufacturers and this combined with the workflow and equipment knowledge puts us in a unique position to address even the most difficult applications.
-Please allow us to analyze your needs, you won’t be disappointed.
+Specialty materials, adhesives, and coatings allow us to cater to your exact needs, where most of our competitors do not have the expertise to do so.
+Many of our employees previously worked for specialty label manufacturers, and this combined with the workflow and equipment knowledge puts us in a unique position to address even the most difficult applications.
+Please allow us to analyze your needs, you will not be dissapointed.

-Labels and Tags
+Regular Labels and Tags

 At TSG we always strive to consolidate systems.
 Form label combinations typically allow for two different substrates to be combined in the same printing process to streamline workflow.
 These can be incredibly cost effective when comparing to an existing system.

-Advantages and Disadvantages of Thermal Transfer and Direct Thermal Labels
+Thermal Transfer versus Direct Thermal Labels

 Thermal transfer labels require a ribbon when printing.
 Thermal transfer printers apply heat to the thermal printhead, which transfers the image through a wax and/or resin ribbon to the label.
 Thermal transfer ribbons come in various colors, so you are not limited to black print.
 With thermal transfer labels, the image is crisp, durable and fairly scratch resistant.
 If you need a label that lasts a year or longer, use thermal transfer labels.
 Some examples of thermal transfer labels are: asset tagging, inventory identification, laboratory specimens, outdoor and freezer applications.

 Direct thermal printers apply heat to the thermal printhead, activating the direct thermal media.
 Through a chemical reaction, the label turns dark where the heat is applied.
 With direct thermal labels, there is no ink, toner, or ribbon consumable – the only supply needed is the direct thermal labels.
 Direct thermal labels are less costly because you don’t have to buy a ribbon.
 The downside to direct thermal labels is that they are not scratch resistant and will start to turn when exposed to lighting, making them hard to read.
 Use direct thermal labels for short term applications and when you want to print without a ribbon.
 Some examples of direct thermal labels are: shipping labels, name tags, receipts, pick tickets and visitor passes.

-The difference between a thermal transfer and a direct thermal label, quickly and forcefully draw your fingernail across the label, like you are striking a match.
+Quickly Tell the Difference…To tell the difference between a thermal transfer and a direct thermal label, quickly and forcefully draw your fingernail across the label, like you are striking a match.
 It may take a couple of times depending on the media.
 If a dark mark appears, it is a direct thermal label.
 You can also use a lighter to determine the difference.
 If when placing the lighter behind the label it looks like an explosion of black you know you have direct thermal.